pushpalroy/SlackComposeMultiplatform/README.md

 Important Points

+EVERYTHING is a MESS!
+RN, I need to move away modules as git submodules and separate out the dependencies!

 1. Install gRPC library on mavenLocal() once you clone [gRPC-KMP](https://github.com/Anmol92verma/gRPC-KMP)
 2. Build and install to mavenLocal grpc-multiplatform-lib & plugin module (Note: Use Xcode 13.0 only!
 14.0.* doesnt work with grpc!)
 3. Import SlackServer in Intellij Idea and run the server.